 . . . about the ways we use the material world to make meaning.
 I do this in academic journal articles, books, and blog posts.
 My new book, Sacred Subdivisions: The Postsuburban Transformation of American Evangelicalism, is about how large, contemporary, evangelical churches have shaped their cultural practices to fit their urban-material environment.
 I argue that they are postsuburban cultural institutions par excellence.

 I have a PhD in cultural geography and an MA in political theory.
-I am currently interested in the role of culture and narrative in illness and healing.
+I am currently preparing to return to school for a PhD program in public health.